deltachat/deltachat-pages/_posts/2025-02-07-why-jsonrpc-bindings-exist.md

 <img style="max-width: 100%" src="../assets/blog/2024-11-10-why-jsonrpc-bindings-exist/excalidraw-diagram-light.svg" data-dark-src="../assets/blog/2024-11-10-why-jsonrpc-bindings-exist/excalidraw-diagram-dark.svg" alt="Three Flow charts highlighting the differences between the versions.
 Before JSON-RPC: UI process, talks with custom JSON API in main process of delta chat desktop over electron IPC. that jsonapi makes use of the javascript wrapper and NAPI over JavaScript calls (this happens in delta chat node).
 The NAP communicates over CFFI with deltachat-ffi, which then calls Rust functions from the actual core.
 To add a method, all of these 6 code places need to be touched.
 After v1.33.0 (2022-10-16), main process until deltachat-ffi don't need to be touched anymore.
 Now there is instead a new JSON-RPC module between deltachat-ffi and core; only this JSON-RPC api module and the actual core need to be changed to add a new method (reducing the file to edit from 6 to 2).
 The api wrapper for the UI is now autogenerated from the JSON-RPC module.Since v1.45.0 (2024-05-24), deltachat-node (NAPI and its JS wrapper) got removed, and deltachat-ffi was replaced by deltachat-rpc-server which connects via stdio pipe to the deltachat desktop main process."/>
 <figcaption>

-Figure 1: When adding a new method we need to touch the code for the components shown in red, gray means that it is not touched, and green means the API code is generated and you can directly use call it in the UI code.
+Figure 1: When adding a new method we need to touch the code for the components shown in red, gray means that it is not touched, and green means the API code is generated and you can directly call it in the UI code.

 </figcaption>
 </figure>